OpenShift SDN

 For this to work, we need to use the OpenShift Operators.
 The Ingress Operator implements the IngressController API and enables external access to OpenShift Container Platform cluster services.
 It does this by deploying one or more HAProxy ingress controllers to handle the routing side.

 You can use the Ingress Operator to route traffic by specifying the OpenShift Container Platform route construct.
-You may have also heard of the Kubernetes Ingress resources.
-Both are similar, but the OpenShift route can have additional security features along with the use case of split green deployments.
+You may also have heard of the Kubernetes Ingress resources.
+Both are similar, but the OpenShift route can have additional security features and the use case of split green deployments.

 Different types of services